gauravmeena0708/gauravmeena0708/README.md

  I’m currently working on Interactive Calculator for various stackholders of my organisation using angular.js and other tools .
-I am learning Data Scince and Visualisation using R and Tableau.
+I am learning Data Scince and Visualisation using Python, R and Tableau.
 I’m looking to collaborate on PHP, Node.js or Python Projects and also pursuasive user design.
 I am currently listening to Super Data Science podcast.
  - ⚡️ Fun fact: I'm a Rocket scientist.

  <h2>✨ The technologies I have worked with✨</h2>